doinkythederp/nasm-language-support/README.md

 - `nasm.extraFlags`: Extra flags (for example, `-w+all`) that will be appended when running `nasm` when validating assembly files
 - `nasm.nasmPath`: The name or path of the nasm executable (e.g. `/opt/homebrew/bin/nasm`, `/usr/local/bin/nasm`)
 - `nasm.checkOnType`: If enabled, validates assembly files as you type rather than after saving.bb

+[^1]:
+    You may need to add set the `nasm.nasmPath` option to `/opt/homebrew/bin/nasm` for the extension to work properly.